 Section 35(2) IPA states that an applicant who is having a substantive interview shall, whenever necessary for the purpose of ensuring appropriate communication during the interview, be provided by the Minister or International Protection Officer with the services of an interpreter.
 As mentioned above the IPA requires that interpreters are fully competent and able to ensure appropriate communication between the applicant and the interviewer.
 If an interpreter is deemed necessary for ensuring communication with an applicant, and one cannot be found, the interview is usually postponed until one can be found.
 There are no known languages of countries from which protection applicants in Ireland typically originate for which interpreters are not available.
 If issues arise between the applicant and the interpreter during the interview (for example, in circumstances where the interpreter speaks a different dialect of the language requested by the applicant, or where the applicant is uncomfortable with the interpreter provided for any reason), the applicant is encouraged to indicate this to the International Protection Officer and/or their legal representative.
 This may involve postponing the interview until the issue can be resolved and/or another interpreter can be found.
 Under ordinary circumstances, where requested, interpreters are obliged to attend international protection interviews in person at the International Protection Office.
-However, following the outbreak of Covid-19 in Ireland, interpretation services have typically been provided to applicants on a remote basis whereby interpreters have been required to dial in by telephone to client interviews.
+However, throughout 2021, owing to the COVID-19 pandemic and associated restrictions, interpretation services have typically been provided to applicants on a remote basis whereby interpreters have been required to dial in to client interviews via telephone.
+As previously mentioned, this significantly affected the sound quality of interviews.
+It was also not possible for the applicant to see the interpreter.
+The software being used meant that calls often dropped numerous times throughout the interview and had to be reconnected.
+Efforts were made to address these concerns through the introduction of new software, in December 2021.